minetest-mods/teleport-request/README.md

 - **tp_tpc** is requiered in order to use "/tpe"
 - **tp_tpc** is requiered in order to use "/tpj"
 - **interact** is also requiered to use all commands.
-"tp_admin" overrides everything: e.g. you can teleport to players even when they haven't decided if to accept, or not.
+"tp_admin" overrides everything: e.g. you can teleport to players even when they haven't decided if to accept, or not, or teleport them to you.
 Players can also teleport to coordinates, however, if the area is protected, the teleport will be denied.

 ## Usage: